Bijar, Punjab

-Bijar is a village and one of the 51 Union Councils (administrative subdivisions) of Khushab District in the Punjab Province of Pakistan.
+Ukhli Mohla Janubi is a village 1821 and one of the 51 Union Councils (administrative subdivisions) of Khushab District in the Punjab Province of Pakistan.
 It is located on an important junction from where roads lead in all four directions.
-Mitha Tiwana is located to the east, Sheikhu to the west, Panja to the south and Bijar Stop (former Nawab de Kothi) National Highway (Mianwali-Sargodha Road) to the north.
+Mitha Tiwana is located to the east, Sheikhu to the west, Panja to the south and Ukhli Mohla Janubi Stop (former Nawab de Kothi) National Highway (Mianwali-Sargodha Road) to the north.

-The village is divided into two parts, Janoobi Bijar consists of the village and Shumali Bijar of the dwellings of the people working on agriculture lands.
+The village is divided into two parts, Janoobi Ukhli and consists of the village and Shumali Ukhli Mohla the dwellings of the people working on agriculture lands.